ztaira/uku_tabs/README.md

 # uku\_tabs
-Hack-A-Week 5, 6: A program to display guitar tabs/convert tabs to ukulele
+Hack-A-Week 5: A program to conveniently display guitar and ukulele tabs Hack-A-Week 6: A function to convert guitar tabs to ukulele

 The solution to, "Why are ukulele tabs so hard to find?"